scbd/drupal-docker-wrapper/README.md

 ## CI/CD (CircleCI)

-The provided pipeline builds, lints, and smoke-tests both Drupal 11 and Drupal 10 images.
+The provided pipeline builds, lints, and smoke-tests the Drupal 11 image.

 ### Testing Locally